MatiasLarssonFI/tm4c123g-i2c-driver/README.md

 ## Known issues

 - Currently only slave function is supported.
-- GCC version makes a too large binary.
+- GCC toolchain makes a too large binary.
 To be fixed.